Skip to content

 Project Background

-The lead developer of QuickView version 2 is Will Dunklin at Kitware.
-Other key contributors include Sebastien Joudain, Patrick O'Leary, Berk Geveci, and Dan Lipsa at Kitware as well as Hui Wan and Kai Zhang at Pacific Northwest National Laboratory.
+The lead developer of QuickCompare is Will Dunklin at Kitware.
+Other key contributors include Sebastien Jourdain, Patrick O'Leary, Berk Geveci, and Dan Lipsa at Kitware as well as Hui Wan and Kai Zhang at Pacific Northwest National Laboratory.

 QuickCompare is a product of an interdisciplinary collaboration supported by the U.S. Department of Energy Office of Science’s Advanced Scientific Computing Research (ASCR) and Biological and Environmental Research (BER) via the Scientific Discovery through Advanced Computing (SciDAC) program.